basetis/lambda_evidences/README.md

 5. Upload these zip files to Google Drive via API.
 6. Send a Slack message with the results of the process.

+(and the necessary libraries to do this).

+![workflow](./figures/lambda-ev.png "Workflow of our lambda")

 All these steps are done in the script `lambda_ev.py`.
 The purpose of this script is to be launched every first day of the month, generate the code evidences of the past month and upload them to different storage services, so then workers can upload them to BaseTIS ERP.

-It is important to say that the script contains a list of repositories on which to look for evidences, and a list of people for whom to upload evidences.
+It is important to say that the script contains a list of repositories on which to look for evidences (REPS), a list of people for whom to upload evidences (EMAILS), a name of the S3 bucket on which evidences will be uploaded (BUCKET_NAME), the uri where you want them to be uploaded in the bucket (BUCKET_URI), and the ID of the folder in Google Drive where you want evidences to be uploaded (FOLDER_ID).
+You have to add all these constants to `lambda_ev.py`.

 In this readme, I will explain in detail how each one of these steps is done, and how to deploy this code to an AWS Lambda.

-![workflow](./figures/lambda-ev.png "Workflow of our lambda")
+If you have cloned the repository and are not interested in the implementation, just in getting the evidences, you can "skip" the explanations.
+You still have to read them because they explain how to get the necessary tokens to get and upload the evidences.
+Once you have the tokens, you have to update `lambda_ev.py` with your constants (see previous paragraph), and go directly to read **Deploying in AWS Lambda** (at the bottom of the README).

 ## 1. Connect to Bitbucket via API